3 years full-time

 You can also choose to add a placement in industry before your final year.

-In your final year you can choose optional modules to develop new skills, take a closer look at topics you're familiar with, or investigate an interesting subject in detail.
-You'll take four core modules, plus two optional modules or a dissertation based on an original research project.
+In your final year you can choose option modules to develop new skills, take a closer look at topics you're familiar with, or investigate an interesting subject in detail.

 Be aware that the modules you choose may affect which professional accreditations you qualify for.

 The dissertation is completed over the whole year.
 If you choose to undertake a dissertation you will not take additional option modules.

 A dissertation draws on the knowledge and skills you have developed throughout your degree.
 You'll collect and analyse empirical data to illuminate or solve a complex issue or problem in the field of accounting, business finance and management.
 You'll write a longer and more complex document, sustaining a well-reasoned argument and drawing sound conclusions.